Have a question you need answered?

 Do note that religious organisations, political organisations and their affiliates, as well as any organisations that are of a non-secular or non-moralistic nature are not eligible to join.
 If you fit the bill, come join our giving family!

 A: You may log into your charity’s account on Giving.sg and access your donation reports.
-Only Admin and Finance Manager roles have access to this.
+Only the Admin role has access to this.
 Please check with your account administrator for role access.

 A: A: Yes!
 Depending on what role you’ve been assigned, you can extract donation and volunteering information for your charity.
 Only Admin, Volunteer Managers and Volunteer Leaders* are able to access this.